DSG-UniFE/ruby-mhl/README.md

 ## Installation

+### Stable version

+You can get the stable version of ruby-mhl by installing the mhl gem from
+RubyGems:

+    gem install mhl

+### Development version

-I have not released ruby-mhl on RubyGems, yet.
-For the moment, if you want to try it just place this line:
+If you want to try the development version of ruby-mhl, instead, just place this line:

 ```ruby
 gem 'mhl', git: 'https://github.com/mtortonesi/ruby-mhl.git'